oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 #### Recreating a previously deleted Kubernetes namespace

-When you need to delete a namespace (and the resources in it) and then recreate the namespace for any reason, remember to remove the namespace from the Operator's `domainNamespaces` list after you deleted the namespace, and add it back to the `domainNamespaces` list after you recreated the namespace.
+When you need to delete a namespace (and the resources in it) and then recreate the namespace for any reason, remember to remove the namespace from the operator's `domainNamespaces` list after you deleted the namespace, and add it back to the `domainNamespaces` list after you recreated the namespace.

 {{% notice note %}}